Pre-Medicine through Chemistry at Southern Oregon University

 What is the best major for a student with an interest in medicine?

 Simply stated, there isn't one.
 Medical schools accept students with many different types of academic backgrounds.
 Many students choose to major in a natural science as they feel it prepares them well for the Medical College Admissions Test (MCAT) and medical study.
 Whatever route a student takes, it should prepare them not only for the science of medicine but also for the 'people' side of medicine.

 The Association of American Medical Colleges (http://www.aamc.org/) requires a year of biology, a year of general chemistry, a year of organic chemistry, and a year of physics.
 The science classes recommended are those required by departments for their majors.

 Specific medical programs will require or recommend additional classes for acceptance.
 Commonly recommended courses include genetics, a year of biochemistry, and psychology (which are also important parts of the new MCAT).

 What GPA and MCAT scores will make me a competitive applicant?

 The answer to this question changes slightly from program to program and is influenced by other factors.
-Typically, a science GPA of 3.5 or higher combined with a 507-510 on the new MCAT (~ 30 on the MCAT (at least 10 on each section) will make a student competitive.
+Typically, a science GPA of 3.5 or higher combined with a 507-510 on the new MCAT (~ 30 on the old MCAT - at least 10 on each section) will make a student competitive.
 For example, Oregon Health Sciences University School of Medicine's (http://www.ohsu.edu/som/) most recent entering class had an average total GPA of 3.66, an average science GPA of 3.61, and average MCAT score of 31.

 What other experiences are medical colleges looking for besides my academic training?

 Medical programs are looking for many things.
 One is leadership.
 Leadership positions show evidence of other personal qualities like discipline, integrity, and maturity.
 Get involved in student government or join your academic department's club activities and strongly consider running for an officer position.